 (5) In this section, a reference to the doing of anything includes a reference to an omission to do anything.

-[Section 67 inserted by No. 24 of 1995 s.
-52; amended by No. 8 of 2010 s.
+[Section 67 inserted: No. 24 of 1995 s.
+52; amended: No. 8 of 2010 s.
 8.]

 68. Regulations

 The Governor may make regulations prescribing all matters and things that, by this Act, are required or permitted to be prescribed, or that are necessary or convenient to be prescribed for giving effect to this Act.